The 2022 classes, rules, waiver and entry forms can be found

 Bibs must be securely tied to the racer, so that they can be easily seen by Race Officials.
 If your bib is not securely tied and is “flapping in the wind,” you may be stopped by Race Officials, to secure it, which will negatively affect you.
 So tie ’em up good!

 At the Start Line, when you receive the green flag, you are to begin the race as fast as you can.
 After leaving the Start Line, it may be necessary to enter the track while slower sleds are completing their first lap, so care must be taken to merge with other sleds on the track.

 Racers shall stay within the painted lathe trail markers, with the green markers to your right, and the red markers to your left.
 Any drivers who intentionally depart from the marked course, or cut outside the marked lanes, will be disqualified FOR LIFE, no exceptions… end of story.

 All Danger Areas are automatically classified as No Passing Zones.
 No Passing zones will be clearly marked, and passing in a No Passing zone may also result in disqualification or time penalties, which will negatively affect your course time.
-You will see an END NO PASSING sign and multiple green lathes on the right AND left side of the trail, when you can resume passing.
+You will see an END NO PASSING sign and/or multiple green lathes on the right AND left side of the trail, when you can resume passing.
 All racers shall adhere to the various posted Danger, Speed Zone, and No Passing signs.